 There is no definite answer to these questions.
 It depends on what you need it for and how you want the taste to be.

 Without a doubt, honey is such a varied produce more than you can imagine.
 What we listed here are just a few from the many honeys.

 Packed with complex flavors, you can elevate your dishes by infusing them in your delectable sweet or savory meals.

 For a wholesome solution with more potent therapeutic applications, you can further enhance your knowledge about multi-floral honey types.
 Miraculously, honey has almost no hazardous effect, and if you store it correctly, you will be able to extend its shelf-life for a really long time as it does not go bad easily.

-Next time you shop around for some bottle of liquid gold product, be bold and try other types of honey.
+Next time you shop around for a bottle of liquid gold, be bold and try other types of honey.
 Treat yourself to the sweet marvel beyond what you are familiar with and appreciate the nuances of these honey varieties.